lawrennd/old_talks/_business/coconut-science-and-the-supply-chain-of-ideas.md

 this model is that the Walmart is too far from the river bank.
 So none of these scientific ideas get converted to products.
 Little Jeff dislikes this idea even more than coconut science, because Jeff doesn't like innovation for innovations sake, he likes innovation when it makes a differentce for the customer.

 What little Jeff hss learnt from little Narayan is that disruptive nnovation needs the magic of supply chain.
 Disruptive innovation needs the dabbawallas of ideas.
-Disruptive innovation requires that you are ambivalent to the origin of ideas and the route by which those ideas reach the customer as long as there is a wide diversity of ideas available, the ideas are delivered cheaply and they are available quickly.}
+Disruptive innovation requires that you are ambivalent to the origin of ideas and the route by which those ideas reach the customer.
+The important thing is that there is a wide diversity of ideas available, the ideas are delivered cheaply and they can be made available quickly.}

 \slides{\undefine{theDabbaWalas}}
 \include{_business/includes/the-dabbawalas.md}